CiscoDevNet/devnet-introduction-to-powershell/README.md

-## Cisco DevNet Learning Labs: template
+## Cisco DevNet Learning Labs: Introduction to PowerShell

 These self-paced interactive tutorials provide instructions for developers to learn and understand PowerShell for automation commands.